 Chikungunya virus is spread by a certain species of mosquito called the Aedes mosquito.
 This virus was first identified in Africa but has recently spread to the Caribbean and Central, South, and North America.
 Chikungunya virus infection typically causes a fever and severe joint pain, often in the hands and feet.
 Infected people may also have a headache, muscle pain, joint swelling, or a rash.
 Most people feel better within a week, but joint pan can persist for months or sometimes even years.

 Arenaviruses are spread by rodents.
 Infections caused by these viruses include lymphocytic choriomeningitis Lymphocytic Choriomeningitis Lymphocytic choriomeningitis is a viral infection that usually causes a flu-like illness, sometimes with rash, joint pain, or infections in other parts of the body.
 Most people become infected... read more , Lassa fever Lassa Fever and South American Hemorrhagic Fevers Lassa fever and South American hemorrhagic fevers caused by arenaviruses are viral infections that cause bleeding (hemorrhage) and organ malfunction.
 They often result in death.
 These infections... read more , Bolivian hemorrhagic fever (caused by Machupo virus), Venezuelan hemorrhagic fever (caused by Guanarito virus), and Argentine hemorrhagic fever (caused by the Junin virus).
-Lassa fever can also be spread from person to person.
+Lassa fever can also be spread from person to person through contact with body fluids (such as saliva, urine, feces, or blood).
 Arenavirus infections are relatively common in people in some areas of the world and can cause severe disease.

 Filoviruses can cause severe hemorrhagic fever Hemorrhagic Fevers Overview Hemorrhagic fevers are serious viral infections characterized by bleeding (hemorrhage).
 Hemorrhagic fevers can be caused by many different types of virus.
 Depending on the type of virus, these... read more in people and other primates (such as apes and monkeys).
 So far, only two members of this group of viruses have been identified: